1. Subject and scope of these Terms

 The Data Controller is entitled to initiate a review of the Data Processor's obligations under the Agreement once a year.
 If the Data Processor is required to do so under applicable legislation, audits may be repeated once a year.
 A detailed audit plan must be provided detailing the scope, duration and start date at least four weeks prior to the proposed start date.
 The Parties decide together if a third party should conduct the audit.
 However, the Data Controller may allow the Data Processor to have the security review by a neutral third party of the Data Processor's choice, if it is a processing environment where multiple data controller data is processed.

 If the proposed scope of the audit follows an ISAE, ISO or similar certification report conducted by a qualified third-party auditor within the previous twelve months and the Data Processor confirms that there have been no material changes in the measures under review, this will satisfy any requests received within such time frame.
 Audits may not unreasonably interfere with the Data Processor's business as usual activities.
 The Data Controller is responsible for all costs associated with their request for audit review.

-Liability for actions arising from breach of the provisions of this Agreement is governed by liability and compensation provisions in the Subscription Terms at section 13.
+Liability for actions arising from breach of the provisions of this Agreement is governed by liability and compensation provisions in the Subscription Terms.
 This also applies to any violation by the Data Processor Sub-Processors.
-This Agreement is governed by the Courts of the United Kingdom who shall have exclusive jurisdiction to determine any dispute concerning same.
+This Agreement is governed by and construed in accordance with Irish law and the Irish courts will have exclusive jurisdiction to determine any dispute concerning the same.

 Appendix A - Categories of Personal Information and Usual Processing Categories